-These cinnamon rhubarb muffins are perfect breakfast or a lean snack to enjoy in the afternoon with tea.
-Besides being quick and easy to make they are also oil-free, sugar-free, dairy-free, gluten-free (if you use gluten-free oat flour) and of course vegan.
+These vegan rhubarb muffins make a perfect breakfast or a lean snack to enjoy in the afternoon with tea.
+Besides being quick and easy to make, they are also oil-free, sugar-free, dairy-free, gluten-free (if you use gluten-free oat flour).

-Rhubarb season here in Northern Europe has definitely begun, and one of my favourite ways to prepare this fine vegetable is in a muffin recipe.
+I’m thrilled every time there’s rhubarb season as I simply adore its flavour.
+One of my favourite ways to prepare this fine vegetable is in a muffin recipe.
 It’s because muffins are so versatile by nature – you can have them as breakfast, snack and even dessert.

 I don’t know why I was so worried about oil-free baking when it’s super easy!
 Applesauce and bananas give just the right amount of moistness for those rhubarb muffins without all those added oils.
 Read more from my post How to Cook Oil-Free and Sugar-Free.